 Your CRM can also track individual productivity through activity reports.
 The CRM will record all of the users’ open and closed tasks.
 You can view emails sent, calls answered/unanswered, meetings attended, and sales opportunities won and lost.

 This eagle-eye view of your employees allows you to identify strengths and weaknesses among your staff.
 Someone may be primed for a promotion, while a lagging member might require additional training.
+By the way, you are welcome to go through the current vacancies for customer relationship management specialist.

 CRM for Sales Teams